Measuring Evidence against Exchangeability and Group Invariance with E-values: Impoverishing filtrations

 \begin{exm}[Sequential sphericity] We now move to the setting where $X^n = (Y_1, \dots, Y_n)$ is a spherical random $n$-vector in $\mathbb{R}^n$.
 That is, it is invariant under the orthogonal group $\mathcal{G}_n$ of $n \times n$ orthonormal matrices under matrix multiplication.
 Let us choose the statistic $H_n(X^n) = X^n / \|X^n\|_2$, which maps from $\mathbb{R}^n$ to the unit sphere in $n$ dimensions.
 Note that, $H_n$ is equivariant: $H_n(GX^n) = GX^n / \|GX^n\|_2 = GX^n / \|X^n\|_2 = GH_n(X^n)$, for any $G \in \mathcal{G}_n$, so that it indeed induces a group action on the unit sphere.
 Under this group action, it has just a single orbit: the unit sphere itself.
 Furthermore, we have the required projection, as we may recover $H_{n-1}(X^{n-1})$ from $H_n(X^n)$ by linearly projecting it onto $\mathbb{R}^{n-1}$ and then dividing by the norm of the resulting vector.

 Under sphericity of $X^n$, we have that $H_n(X^n)$ is spherical on the unit hypersphere.
-Conditional on $H_{n-1}(X^{n-1})$, $H_n(X^n)$ is uniform on a semi-unit circle, of points whose first $(n-1)$ coordinates are in the direction of $H_{n-1}(X^{n-1})$.
-Hence, a conditional valid e-value is an e-value that is valid for a uniform distribution on this semi-circle.
-We may generalize this to instead observing, say, two coordinates at each point in time, so that this instead becomes a uniform distribution on a semi-sphere.
+Conditional on $H_{n-1}(X^{n-1})$, $H_n(X^n)$ is distributed on a semi-unit circle, of points whose first $(n-1)$ coordinates are in the direction of $H_{n-1}(X^{n-1})$.
+Hence, a conditional valid e-value is an e-value that is valid for this distribution on this semi-circle.
+We may generalize this to instead observing, say, two coordinates at each point in time, so that this instead becomes a certain distribution on a semi-sphere.

 The standard $t$-test setting is recovered by considering the statistic $\iota_n'H_n(X^n)$ for the unit vector $\iota_n = (1, \dots, 1)/\sqrt{n}$.
 Its distribution and conditional distribution is worked out in detail in Appendix A of \citet{koning2025sequentializing}. \end{exm}